andreea-son/Library_Management_System_REST_API/README.md

 ### Environment Variables

 - `DATABASE_URL`: The full URL to connect to your MySQL database.
-Format: `mysql://USER:PASSWORD@HOST:PORT/DATABASE_NAME`
+Format: `mysql://USER:PASSWORD@HOST:PORT/DATABASE_NAME`.
 - `PORT`: The port on which the server will run.
 Default is `3000`.
 - `HOST`: The host on which the server will run.
-Default is `localhost`
+Default is `localhost`.
 - `NODE_ENV`: The environment in which the server will run.
-Default is `development`
+Default is `development`.

 ## API Documentation